primaza/primaza/docs/book/src/tutorials/tenant/single-cluster.md

 # Single Cluster Setup

-In this tutorial we create the following Single Cluster Primaza setup using [primazactl](https://github.com/primaza/primazactl)
+In this tutorial you will create the following Single Cluster Primaza setup using [primazactl](https://github.com/primaza/primazactl)

 ![image](../../imgs/tenant-single-cluster-view.png)